studio-net/tags-form-input/README.md

-## What is Tags-Input ?
+## What is Tags-FormInput ?

-Tags-Input is a simple Javascript module that convert all corresponding input form to a tags list input.
+Tags-FormInput is a simple Javascript module that convert all corresponding input form to a tags list input.
 It's completely open source and is running under MIT licence.
 All contributions are welcome.